Enhanced Gravity Model of trade: reconciling macroeconomic and network models: Empirical analysis

-Having checked that the EGM does very well in separately replicating both the local link weights and the global topology of the ITN, we now perform a last and most severe test monitoring properties that combine topological and weighted information together.
+Having checked that the EGM does very well in separately replicating both the local link weights and the global topology of the ITN, we now perform a last and most severe test monitoring properties that combine topological and weighted information together (all definitions are again given in the Appendix).
 In the bottom left panel of Fig.~\ref{fig:topology} we plot the average strength ($s^{nn}_i$), i.e. the average traded volume, of the trade partners of each country $i$ versus the strength ($s_i$) of country $i$ itself.
 In the bottom right panel, we plot a weighted version of the clustering coefficient ($c^w_i$) of country $i$, again versus the strength ($s_i$) of country $i$.
-The empirical trends are compared with the predictions of the GM and EGM (see Materials and Methods for all definitions).
+The empirical trends are compared with the predictions of the GM and EGM (see Appendix for all definitions).
 These two plots are in some sense the weighted counterparts of the purely binary plots considered above.
-We find that, on average, countries connected to countries with a low trade activity (small $s_i$) trade a lot with the rest of the world (large $s^{nn}_i$) but relatively less among themselves (small $c^w_i$).
+We find that, on average, countries connected to countries with a low trade activity (small $s_i$) trade a lot with the rest of the world (large $s^{nn}_i$) but relatively less so among themselves (small $c^w_i$).
 Countries connected to countries with a large volume of trade (large $s_i$) have instead a small trade activity with the rest of the world (small $s^{nn}_i$), but trade relatively strongly with each other (large $c^w_i$).
 Again, we find that both trends are replicated very well by the EGM, while the standard GM fails systematically.